AshleyL-02/Surviving2020Game/README.md

 # Surviving 2020 Game

-This game was created as a final project for Google's 2020 Computer Science Summer Institute.
+This game was created as a final project for Google's 2020 Computer Science Summer Institute, a 4-week intensive computer science summer program taught by Google engineers.

 To play the game: https://surviving2020cssi.glitch.me/

 The game is written in JavaScript and utilizes p5.js, p5.play, and p5 Scene Manager libraries.